 Compared to centuries past, many more men wear wedding rings now.
 Even compared to a century ago, it’s a much more common practice.
 In 2019, a study from The Knot found that roughly half of same-sex couples exchange engagement rings but for heterosexual couples, that number is about six percent.
 The legalization of same-sex marriage has obviously increased the number of men receiving engagement rings, but it was still a slowly growing trend before then.

 That means for many guys, whether they wear a ring is a matter of safety and practicality, not style or sentimentality.
 These men can benefit from silicone wedding bands when they are ready to start wearing a ring.
 Men working in manual labor can safely wear a silicone ring since it’s non-conductive and can break away if met with resistance.
-Can’t say the same for a yellow gold band.
+Can’t say the same for a solid white gold or yellow gold band.

 Ultimately, as a couple, you both need to decide on how you want to symbolize your marriage.
+For some couples, that means wearing matching engagement rings.
+For others, it doesn’t.
+It’s entirely up to you.

 So if the man does decide to wear an engagement ring, this begs the question: Which finger would a man wear his engagement ring on?